 Unsuccessful Presidential Candidate

-By 1860, the party split over sectional issues, and Southern Democrats nominated Breckinridge to run for President.
+By 1860, the party split over sectional issues, and Southern Democrats nominated Breckinridge to run for U.S. President.
 In the presidential election that fall, Breckinridge did not carry any northern states.
 He finished third in the popular vote and second in the Electoral College vote, losing to Abraham Lincoln.

 Civil War – Confederate Officer